Redux Toolkit - Thunk

 Things to remember

-• When working with asynchronous functions, you always define the action first using createAsyncThunk, and then you define the reducers.
+- When working with asynchronous functions, you always define the action first using

-• The way you define a reducer for an asynchronous function is different because it doesn’t go in the reducers object.
-It actually goes at the bottom in something that we call extraReducers.
+, and then you define the reducers. - The way you define a reducer for an asynchronous function is different because it

-• The naming of actions and reducers is automatically generated by Redux Toolkit.
+object, you can define how the state should be updated based on the different states of the promise (pending, fulfilled, rejected). - The naming of actions and reducers is automatically generated by Redux Toolkit.
 You only need to define the action name for asynchronous functions.

 import { createAsyncThunk, createSlice } from '@reduxjs/toolkit';